-Exit along Interstate 69 between Indianapolis and the Michigan state line were renumbered in Fall 2012 to account for the southerly extension to Evansville.
-Rather than add 184 miles to every exit number, the estimated addition to I-69 at the time, the Indiana Department of Transportation (INDOT) instead rounded that figure to 200 to make it easier for motorists to adjust to the change, INDOT added 200 to the existing exit numbers, resulting in Exit 0 to become Exit 200, Exit 1 to become Exit 201, etc. Dual exit numbers were maintained along the original Interstate 69 to October 2015, with all references to the old exit numbers removed by October 1, 2017.1
+Exits along Interstate 69 between Indianapolis and Michigan were renumbered in Fall 2012 to account for the southerly extension to Evansville.
+To make it simple for motorists to adjust to the change, INDOT added 200 to the existing exit numbers, resulting in Exit 0 to become Exit 200, Exit 1 to become Exit 201, etc. Dual exit numbers were maintained along the original portion of I-69 until October 2015, with all references to the old exit numbers removed by October 1, 2017.2

 ||SR 57 joins SR 68 west for a half mile overlap to a diamond interchange with I-69.
 SR 57 turns south onto I-69 to I-64 and Evansville.
 11/07/11 |